cegeka/hyperledger-recycling-poc/README.md

 # composer-startup-poc

 This template is meant as a quick-start for Hyperldger composer projects.
-It contains a basic backend (`server`) built on top of the standard `composer-rest-server` npm package with additional scripts to build & deploy the composer network, a quickstart front-end application (`client`) with basic user management & transaction monitoring.
+It contains a basic backend (`server` folder) built on top of the standard `composer-rest-server` npm package with additional scripts to build & deploy the composer network, a quickstart front-end application (`client`) with basic user management & transaction monitoring.

 The projects containts a fully self-contained Docker-compose deployment environment that can be used for production servers.
 For setting up a development environment, see the section below in this document.